Design and Technology

 Throughout the year, the department offers a Design Technology option at the end of each day, where pupils can access the tools and equipment to pursue personal projects, ranging from a kennel for the family dog to fixing a bike or scooter.
 These projects are carried out in a more relaxed environment, under close supervision, by skilled staff from the department.

-During key stage 3 pupils are are currently assessed using the National Curriculum levels ranging from level 2 to level 8 and split into 3 sub-sections of a,b and c.
+During Key Stage 3 pupils are currently assessed using our Rose Steps.
 During the course of the year pupils are assessed on their design and making skills.
 In addition, extended writing tasks are also assessed through annotations, product analysis and evaluations.

-During key stage 4 pupils are assessed according to the AQA exam board.
-This ranges from grades A to G at GCSE in Years 10 and 11.
+During Key Stage 4 pupils are assessed using GCSE grades 1 to 9.
 Each pupil will work towards their target grade carrying out a variety of assessments on designing, communication skills, creativity, making and quality of written English and spelling.